RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  Representation of law.
   - FALSE
     - Krakowski v Eurolynx Properties Ltd (1995) 183 CLR 563
-      - ‘The sense in which a representation would be understood by a reasonable person in the position of the representee is prima facie the sense relevant to the question whether the representation is false.
+      - 'The sense in which a representation would be understood by a reasonable person in the position of the representee is prima facie the sense relevant to the question whether the representation is false.
     - Simons v Zartom Investments Pty Ltd [1975] 2 NSWLR 30
-      - ‘An Eight Storey Building Architecturally Designed For Luxury Living—Comprising 16—3 Bedroom and 8—2 Bedroom Units—Featuring ...
-Lock up Garages—Double Garage for 3 bedroom units”.’ ...
+      - 'An Eight Storey Building Architecturally Designed For Luxury Living—Comprising 16—3 Bedroom and 8—2 Bedroom Units—Featuring ...
+Lock up Garages—Double Garage for 3 bedroom units".' ...
-      - 4. In a “Schedule of Finishes” there was listed: “Garages to each unit—double garage for 3 bedroom.”
+      - 4. In a "Schedule of Finishes" there was listed: "Garages to each unit—double garage for 3 bedroom."
 (32)
   - PUFFERY
     - OPINION
       - Statements that a reasonable person would see as mere expressions of personal belief, rather than statements of fact.
       - Bisset v Wilkinson [1927] AC 177
-        - ‘In the present case ... the material facts of the transaction, the knowledge of the parties respectively, and their relative positions, the words of representation used, and the actual condition of the subject-matter spoken of, are relevant to the two inquiries necessary to be made:
+        - 'In the present case ... the material facts of the transaction, the knowledge of the parties respectively, and their relative positions, the words of representation used, and the actual condition of the subject-matter spoken of, are relevant to the two inquiries necessary to be made:
           - What was the meaning of the representation?
-          - Was it true?’
+          - Was it true?'
 (183, Privy Council)
         - the defendants were not justified in regarding anything said by the plaintiff as to the carrying capacity as being anything more than an expression of his opinion on the subject.
       - Strong, unqualified statements from someone with expertise may be taken as statements of fact.
       - Honestly held opinions that are incorrect are not actionable.
       - However, behind the literal statement of opinion may be implied statements of past/present fact, which may be false and actionable.
         - Express statement
-          - ‘In my opinion, the land can carry 2,000 sheep.’
+          - 'In my opinion, the land can carry 2,000 sheep.'
           - Not actionable – clearly just an opinion.
         - Implied statements of fact made with express statement
-          - ‘‘I honestly believe that the land can carry 2,000 sheep.’
+          - ''I honestly believe that the land can carry 2,000 sheep.'
-          - ‘I know facts that reasonably justify my opinion.’
+          - 'I know facts that reasonably justify my opinion.'
           - Either may be actionable if false.
       - Smith v Land & House Property Corp (1884) 28 Ch D 7
-        - Owner of hotel represented to a potential purchaser that the current tenant was ‘most desirable tenant’.
+        - Owner of hotel represented to a potential purchaser that the current tenant was 'most desirable tenant'.
         - In fact, the tenant irregularly paid rent.
         - The purchaser agreed to buy the hotel.
         - The tenant went bankrupt before settlement.
-        - The purchaser submitted that ‘most desirable tenant’ was a misrepresentation.
+        - The purchaser submitted that 'most desirable tenant' was a misrepresentation.
         - The owner submitted that the statement was an opinion
-          - But if the facts are not equally well known to both sides, then a statement of opinion by one who knows the facts best involves very often a statement of a material fact, for he impliedly states that he knows facts which justify his opinion.’
+          - But if the facts are not equally well known to both sides, then a statement of opinion by one who knows the facts best involves very often a statement of a material fact, for he impliedly states that he knows facts which justify his opinion.'
         - amounts at least to an assertion that nothing has occurred in the relations between the landlords and the tenant which can be considered to make the tenant an unsatisfactory one
   - REPRESENTATIONS THAT SOMETHING WILL OCCUR
     -  Like opinions, a representation that something will occur is not, of itself, a misrepresentation merely because the thing did not occur.
     -  A representation that something will happen is neither true nor false at the time the statement is made, because it has not happened yet.
     - Civil Service Co-operative Society of Victoria Ltd v Blyth (1914) 17 CLR 601
-      - ‘From Blyth's own evidence, therefore, it is plain that what he relied upon was not the representation that there was no power of suspension in the rules, but the assurance that that power would not be put in force.
+      - 'From Blyth's own evidence, therefore, it is plain that what he relied upon was not the representation that there was no power of suspension in the rules, but the assurance that that power would not be put in force.
-      - That is a representation of an intention and not of an existing fact.’
+      - That is a representation of an intention and not of an existing fact.'
 (Griffith CJ)
     -  The defendant honestly believes that the thing will occur / honestly has the intention to do the things.
     - The defendant has reasonable grounds for making the statement.
       - Express statement
-        - ‘We will use the money raised to expand the business.’
+        - 'We will use the money raised to expand the business.'
         - Not actionable – not true or false at time it was made.
       - Implied statements of fact made with express statement
-        - ‘We honestly intend to use the money to expand the business.’
+        - 'We honestly intend to use the money to expand the business.'
-        - ‘I know facts that reasonably justify my statement.’
+        - 'I know facts that reasonably justify my statement.'
         - Either may be actionable if false.
     - Edgington v Fitzmaurice (1885) 29 Ch D 459
-      - ‘1.
+      - '1.
 To enable the society to complete the present alterations and additions to the buildings and to purchase their own horses and vans, whereby a large saving will be effected in the cost of transport.
-      - 2. To further develop the arrangements at present existing for the direct supply of cheap fish from the coast, which are still in their infancy.’
+      - 2. To further develop the arrangements at present existing for the direct supply of cheap fish from the coast, which are still in their infancy.'
   - STATEMENTS OF LAW
     - Statements of law are notionally not actionable.
     - Justifications for rule:
       -  Presumption that everyone knows the law.
       -  Statements of law not made by judges are merely opinions on the law.
     - David Securities Pty Ltd v Commonwealth Bank of Australia (1992) 175 CLR 353
-      - ‘The identification and acceptance of such a narrow principle is strongly supported by the difficulty and illogicality of seeking to draw a rigid distinction between cases of mistake of law and mistake of fact.
-The artificiality of this distinction and the numerous exceptions to it lie behind many of the calls for abolition of the traditional rule.’
+      - 'The identification and acceptance of such a narrow principle is strongly supported by the difficulty and illogicality of seeking to draw a rigid distinction between cases of mistake of law and mistake of fact.
+The artificiality of this distinction and the numerous exceptions to it lie behind many of the calls for abolition of the traditional rule.'
 (374, Mason CJ, Deane, Toohey, Gaudron and McHugh JJ)
     - Public Trustee v Taylor [1978] VR 289
-      - ‘The learned authors of Spencer Bower and Turner, Actionable Misrepresentation (3rd ed, 1974), p 61, para 42, after stating that it has been held or recognised in several authorities that if the law is fraudulently misstated, the representor would be held liable for misrepresentation, offer as an explanation for this principle that a statement of law implies a representation that the person professing to expound it believes it to be as stated by him.
+      - 'The learned authors of Spencer Bower and Turner, Actionable Misrepresentation (3rd ed, 1974), p 61, para 42, after stating that it has been held or recognised in several authorities that if the law is fraudulently misstated, the representor would be held liable for misrepresentation, offer as an explanation for this principle that a statement of law implies a representation that the person professing to expound it believes it to be as stated by him.
   - SILENCE
-    - Caveat emptor: ‘let the buyer beware’.
+    - Caveat emptor: 'let the buyer beware'.
       - There is no obligation on parties to volunteer information that may assist the other – there is only an obligation not to mislead.
     - Smith v Hughes (1871) LR 6 QB 597
-      - ‘The general rule, both of law and equity, in respect to concealment, is that mere silence with regard to a material fact, which there is no legal obligation to divulge, will not avoid a contract, although it operate as an injury to the party from whom it is concealed.
+      - 'The general rule, both of law and equity, in respect to concealment, is that mere silence with regard to a material fact, which there is no legal obligation to divulge, will not avoid a contract, although it operate as an injury to the party from whom it is concealed.
     - Half truths
       - A literally true statement that conveys a false impression is a misrepresentation.
     - Dimmock v Hallett (1866) LR 2 Ch App 21
-      - The purchaser, therefore, would be led to suppose, as to these farms, that he was purchasing with continuing tenancies at fixed rents, whereas he would, in fact, have to find tenants immediately after the completion of his purchase.’
+      - The purchaser, therefore, would be led to suppose, as to these farms, that he was purchasing with continuing tenancies at fixed rents, whereas he would, in fact, have to find tenants immediately after the completion of his purchase.'
 (Sir GJ Turner LJ)
     - Changed circumstances
       - A representation that is true at the time it is made, but which becomes untrue by the time the contract is formed, is a misrepresentation.
       - Eg: a statement of fact which becomes false; a statement of intent to do something which changes.
       - If the defendant becomes aware that the representation has become untrue before the contract is formed they must inform the plaintiff.
       - The law allows a plaintiff to assume that representations made by a defendant are true up until the contract is formed.
-    - With v O’Flanagan [1936] Ch 575
+    - With v O'Flanagan [1936] Ch 575
       - Jan 1934: Annual takings £2,000 per year (£38.50 per week).
       - Takings drop to £5 per week.
       - May 1934: Contract for sale signed.